-Each year on October 24, people across the nation make a sandwich to take part in National Bologna Day.
+Each year on October 24th, people across the nation make a sandwich to participate in National Bologna Day.
 This would be a good day to have a bologna sandwich for lunch.

-- Favorite bologna sandwich garnishes are mustard, ketchup, mayonnaise, cheese, lettuce, pickles, tomato, and onion.
+Many people enjoy bologna sandwiches with a variety of garnishes.
+Some of those include mustard, ketchup, mayonnaise, cheese, lettuce, pickles, tomato, and onion.

 Use #NationalBolognaDay to post on social media.

 NATIONAL BOLOGNA DAY HISTORY

 National Day Calendar® continues researching the origins of this tasty food holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!